APPROVAL OF MINUTES

 MOTION: That the description of the function of the Committee on Appointments, Promotion, and Tenure (Part Two, II, 2) be amended.

 A question was raised as to whether there was a quorum.
 President Glotzbach indicated that 75 members were needed in order to have a quorum and read the list of those members who are entitled to vote.
 The Faculty Executive Committee counted the members eligible to vote and the quorum was confirmed at 89 members.

 There was no discussion, and the motions were voted on and passed with all in favor.

-On behalf of FEC, Associate Professor Barbara Black, introduced the following Motion (see attached):
+On behalf of CEPP, Associate Professor Josh Ness introduced the following motion (see attached):

-A Committee of the Whole was formed to discuss the proposed Intellectual Property Policy (see attached).
-Associate Professor Barbara Black was appointed as chair of the Committee of the Whole; a 20-minute time limit was set with the opportunity for an additional 20 minutes for discussion.
-At the conclusion of the meeting of the Committee of the Whole, Associate Professor Barbara Black reported that a discussion of the proposed Intellectual Property Policy was held.
+A Committee of the Whole was formed to discuss a draft of the Policy on Political Activity (see attached).
+Associate Professor Barbara Black was appointed as chair of the Committee of the Whole with Professor Jennifer Delton explaining the background behind the creation of the policy and responding to inquiries.
+A 20-minute time limit was set.
+At the conclusion of the Committee of the Whole, Associate Professor Barbara Black reported that a discussion of the proposed Policy on Political Activity was held.